Moravian Instruments Cx series of CMOS astronomical cameras are

 Powerful SIPS (Scientific Image Processing System)

-software, supplied with the camera, allows complete camera control
+software, supplied with the camera, provides complete camera

-sequences of images with different filters, different binning etc.
+automatic sequencing of images with different filters, different

-used to control other observatory equipment.
-Specifically the
+used to control other observatory equipment, such as telescope

 SIPS also supports automatic guiding, including image